Tulare, California: Geography

 Tulare is located at (36.206601, −119.342404).

 Located directly between Fresno and Bakersfield, Tulare is in the heart of the Central Valley.
 Although the foothills of the Sierra Nevada are only about 20 miles east of town, they are seldom visible due to the chronically poor air quality and very high levels of airborne particulate matter, soot, and other pollution.

 According to the United States Census Bureau, the city has a total area of 20.5 sqmi, of which 20.4 sqmi is land and 0.08 sqmi (0.37%) is water.

 Climate

-The climate of this agricultural community is varied, with cool and damp winters with a mean temperature of 45 degrees, but very hot dry summers, with a mean temperatures of 95 to 110 degrees for about ten months out of the year.
-The mean average rainfall was 10 inches prior to the drought that began in 2012 and remains ongoing as of September 2018.
+The climate of this agricultural community is steady, with cool and damp winters with a mean temperature of 45 degrees, but very hot dry summers, with a mean temperatures of 95 to 110 degrees for about ten months out of the year.
+And very brief spring and fall.
+Winter transitions to summer very quickly and vice versa.
+The mean average rainfall was 10 inches prior to the drought that began in 2012 but since receives only about 2-3 inches due to climate change and the fact that Tulare is in a rain shadow.
 Tulare consistently suffers from year round air pollution and air quality that is among the worst in the United States because of both geographic conditions (hemmed in valley, weak winds) and the prevalence of diesel fuel exhaust from farming and truck traffic on Highway 99.
 Farming also exacerbates this because it kicks up tremendous amounts of dust, especially in the late summer and autumn months.